csebuetnlp/banglabert/README.md

 # BanglaBERT

 This repository contains the official release of the model **"BanglaBERT"** and associated downstream finetuning code and datasets introduced in the paper titled [**"BanglaBERT: Language Model Pretraining and Benchmarks for
-Low-Resource Language Understanding Evaluation in Bangla"**](https://aclanthology.org/2022.findings-naacl.98/) accepted in *Findings of the Association for Computational Linguistics: NAACL 2022*.
+Low-Resource Language Understanding Evaluation in Bangla"**](https://aclanthology.org/2022.findings-naacl.98/) published in *Findings of the Association for Computational Linguistics: NAACL 2022*.

+## Updates
+* The Bangla2B+ pretraining is now available upon request!
+See [here](#datasets).

 ## Table of Contents